jroakes/tech-seo-crawler/README.md

 * May need to install [Microsoft Build Tools] (http://go.microsoft.com/fwlink/?LinkId=691126&fixForIE=.exe.) and upgrade setup tools  `pip install --upgrade setuptools` if you are on Windows.
 * Install PyTorch `pip install torch==1.3.1+cpu -f https://download.pytorch.org/whl/torch_stable.html`
 * See requirements.txt file for remaining requirements.
 Normally installed with ```pip install -r requirements.txt```.
-To install the frozen requirments this was developed with, use ```pip install -r requirements-frozen.txt```
+To install the frozen requirements this was developed with, use ```pip install -r requirements-frozen.txt```

 Install with:
 ```